 CARBON DIOXIDE (CO2)

 A harmless, odorless gas composed of carbon and oxygen.
 It is the byproduct of complete combustion.
-But it is also a greenhouse gas that contributes to global warming.
+But it is also a greenhouse gas that contributes to global warming and climate change.

 CARBON MONOXIDE (CO)